Frequently Asked Questions About Buying a Home

 What happens if the house is located in a flood plain?

 If a property is located in a flood plain, you may be required to carry flood insurance which can affect the cost of living in the house.
 Your REALTOR® or lender will let you know if the home is located in a flood plain but you can also double check FEMA’s online maps by county.
-You can also check on the City of Austin’s website for more information about flooding in Austin.
 If it is located in a flood plain you need to know what type because some ratings indicate higher risks than others.
 Ask your insurance agent for a flood insurance quote and weigh your options once you have all of the information.

 Why should I use a REALTOR® to represent me when buying a home?